ahmadsameh8/Text-correction-for-modern-standerd-Arabic/README.md

 ### Key Features
 - Leverages Hugging Face's Transformers library.
 - Handles seq2seqtrainer for supervised finetuning with various hyperparameters.
+- Push model weights to Huggingface

 ### Usage
 - Configure the training parameters and dataset paths in the notebook.
-- Run the notebook to fine-tune the AraT5 model.
+- Run the notebook to fine-tune the AraT5 model and push model weights to Huggingface.